 Undersize catch rates differ between areas and between the fixed site surveys and the on-board observer program.
 Consequently, calculating a pre-recruitment index (PRI) by simply averaging across the entire dataset would result in changes in observer coverage influencing the PRI value in a way that is unrelated to real changes in undersize abundance.
 To address this both the observer and fixed site PRIs are calculated for a number of pre-determined areas which are then combined ensuring that the contribution of each area remains consistent through time.
-The observer based PRI is also scaled so that its mean value matches that of the fixed site PRI, this enables these two data sources to be combined in a way that gives them equal importance.
+The observer-based PRI is also scaled so that its mean value matches that of the fixed site PRI, this enables these two data sources to be combined in a way that gives them equal importance.

 The PRI indices calculated from both fixed-site surveys and on-board observers show similar trends with a rapid decline from the recent peak in 2013/14 to a record low of 0.08 undersize/pot-lift in 2018/19.
-Over the last three seasons PRI has increased considerably, reaching 0.32 undersize per potlift in 2021/22.
-This is the highest value in eight years and is equal to the threshold level (Figure 21).
+Over the following three seasons PRI has increased considerably, reaching 0.32 undersize per pot-lift in 2021/22.
+This is the highest value in eight years and above the threshold level, however in 2022/23 PRI fell back to a near record low level of 0.09 (Figure 21).